Labor Day marks the unofficial end of summer.

 1.)
 FESTIVAL FUN

 Summer festival season in Dayton is non-stop food and fun.
-But some of the best festivals of the year happen in the fall.
-This weekend is one of Dayton’s most beloved celebrations, the Dayton Art Institute Oktoberfest.
+But some of the best festivals of the year happen in September and October.

 >> PHOTOS: Ohio Renaissance Festival 2018